CodeAnkitK/SAP-ABAP/README.md

 Here are some key points about ABAP:

-- Multi-Paradigm Language: ABAP supports procedural, object-oriented, and other programming paradigms, making it versatile for various programming needs.
+- _Multi-Paradigm Language: _ABAP supports procedural, object-oriented, and other programming paradigms, making it versatile for various programming needs.
-- Purpose: It is primarily used for developing applications in SAP R/3 and S/4HANA systems, including custom reports, interfaces, conversions, enhancements, and forms.
+- _Purpose: _It is primarily used for developing applications in SAP R/3 and S/4HANA systems, including custom reports, interfaces, conversions, enhancements, and forms.
-- Integration with SAP: ABAP is tightly integrated with SAP's database and application environment, enabling seamless development of applications that can interact directly with the SAP data and processes.
+- _Integration with SAP:_ ABAP is tightly integrated with SAP's database and application environment, enabling seamless development of applications that can interact directly with the SAP data and processes.
-- ABAP Objects: The introduction of ABAP Objects brought object-oriented programming capabilities to ABAP, allowing for more modular, reusable, and maintainable code.
+-_ ABAP Objects:_ The introduction of ABAP Objects brought object-oriented programming capabilities to ABAP, allowing for more modular, reusable, and maintainable code.
-- Development Tools: Development in ABAP is typically done using the ABAP Workbench, which provides various tools for coding, debugging, and performance analysis.
+- _Development Tools:_ Development in ABAP is typically done using the ABAP Workbench, which provides various tools for coding, debugging, and performance analysis.

-- ABAP remains a critical skill for SAP professionals, particularly those involved in custom development and system enhancement.
+ABAP remains a critical skill for SAP professionals, particularly those involved in custom development and system enhancement.

 | Topic                               | Links                                                                                                                                   |
 |-------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------|